Theses and Dissertations Frequently Asked Questions

 I'd like to put a map in my thesis, or a document that is larger than 8.5 x 11.
 How do I do that?

-I'd like to include a CD in my thesis.
+I'd like to include supplemental files with my thesis.
 How do I do that?

 I'd like to use material created by others in my thesis or dissertation.
 How do I do that?